hellgate75/ansible-machines/README.md

 ## Goals

 Define automated docker containers playing Ansible playbooks and customizing dinamically, on the container start-up, the application eperience.
-They are used in the Buildit rancher catalog to define Buildit RIG 2.0 Pipelines.
+They are used to define CI Pipelines.

 ## Content